nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 I need to ensure I have a testing strategy in place that checks the robustness of the algorithms while I made alterations to them.

 I do feel that I could bring in a third algorithm into play during second term, to make things more interesting.
 I think after learning about SVMs in CS3920, I have an idea on how this could be a third classification algorithm I could use for comparison to KNN and Trees.

+### 27th November
+Since my last entry I've managed to implement K-Folds Cross-Validation, and made a few tweaks to my models such as adding a get_depth() function to my decision tree.
+I think my the end of today I can have Leave-One-Out Cross-Validation implemented (as it's essentially when K-Folds = N) with its own get_score functions.
+Implementing K-F CV feels significant as it seems to be the first time that all of these modules are working together, and seeing it work in the notebook has been satisfying, confirming that the data structures are all working as I'd hoped.
+One thing I'm a little disappointed about is how my algorithms don't yet work on datasets with missing data, or with categorical data - which significantly limits which datasets my models can work on.
+I have to make a decision on whether I can somehow implement this soon, or just focus on delivering my report and interim review.

+I've managed to implement a more explicit way of handling ties within my KNN algorithm today.

+I feel that I could find a way to automate some kind of "hyperparameter tuning" for my algorithms - I'm just currently unsure if this would lead to data snooping.
+From what I'm reading - it's important to use one hold-out set for hyperparameter tuning, and then a different test set for general performance.
+I'll need to clarify this with my supervisor.

+As for categorical data, I've been reading on how ordinal data and nominal data are generally handled - using one-hot encoding and label encoding.
+It seems to me that I may need to build some kind of encoder for my data in the future to handle future datasets.
+I've not considered normalisation - and it'll be necessary for me to implement this, particularly scaling, as if I want to start training on the breast cancer dataset and titanic data - which has missing data, but also a wide range of scales of data - I'll need to bring this forward soon.

+On another note, today the deadline for the interim review has been postponed by a week.
+This is generally good news, but does make me a little confused about whether I should keeping implementing new changes - or wrap things up for review and focus on my report and presentation.

+### 28th November
+Having read more about normalisation, handling categorical data and missing data - I think it would be wise to delay this until after the review.
+I could try and quickly hash something together that works, but I do feel that I need to thoroughly research and plan this implementation out in such a way that they're integrated with model models smoothly.

+For KNN, there's a chance that I may need to implement a new distance measure such as Hamming Distance or Jaccard Distance to handle categorical data sufficiently, without making misleading effects to the distance between samples.